PulsarBlow/WebLinking/README.md

 AspNet Core MVC integration layer and abstractions.

-#### package manager

-`Install-Package WebLinking.Integration.AspNetCore`

-#### dotnet cli
+This library helps you integrate Web Linking support into your ASP.NET Core MVC application.\

 `dotnet add package WebLinking.Integration.AspNetCore`

 ### WebLinking.DemoApi

-A sample project to demo how to integrate WebLinking into an AspNetCore Mvc application
+A sample project to demo how to integrate WebLinking into an AspNetCore Mvc application.

 ## What is Web Linking ?

-Without being limited to that, Web Link is often seen as an API pagination mean.
+Without being limited to that, Web Link is often seen as an API pagination mean.\
-It is a lightweight alternative to HATOAS, where pagination cursors are embedded in the resource representation.
+It is a lightweight alternative to HATOAS, where pagination cursors are embedded in the resource representation.\
-With Web Linking, pagination cursors are sent in the header of the HTTP response.
+With Web Linking, pagination cursors are sent in the header of the HTTP response.\

 For example, [Github API v3](https://developer.github.com/v3/#pagination) uses Web Linking to express pagination cursors :